 - the C suite wanting everyone to be more efficient at information management, spending less money on consultants and more time delivering products and services (but at the same time they don’t want to expose the business to unnecessary risks through poor governance practices).

 Is it possible to achieve all this through auto-classification?

 Yes it is… but we need to develop fit for purpose machine readable data models, such as ontologies, that convey the requisite knowledge into the auto-classification platform.

 Ontologies are linked data models for describing a domain, that list the types of objects and their instances, the relationships that connect them, and the constraints on the ways in which objects and relationships can be combined.

 The term dictionary is used to refer to an electronic vocabulary or lexicon as used for example in spelling checkers.
 If dictionaries are arranged in a subtype-supertype hierarchy of concepts (or terms) then it is called a taxonomy.
 If it also contains other relations between the concepts, then it is called an ontology.

 Unlike File Plans, ontologies enable us to combine multiple concepts and define multiple types of relationships.
-In an ontology we can accommodate several taxonomies within the same scheme so you can address the needs of all stakeholders.
+In ontologies we can accommodate several taxonomies within the same scheme so you can address the needs of all stakeholders.
 And because they are built for machine-application scale is not an issue.

 Ontologies hold the key to automated appraisal

 Ontologies enable the automation of records appraisal.
-If we extract the knowledge built into contemporary disposal authorities we can create data models which enable the auto-classifier to recognise significant concepts, then tag documents with the appropriate records class ID.
+If we extract the knowledge built into contemporary disposal authorities we can create data models which enable the auto-classifier to recognise significant concepts, then tag documents with the appropriate disposal class.